Appendix: Data Sources & References

 Key Platform Metrics Validation

-- 70% SLM Request Handling at ~$0 Cost: Domain-specific small language models handle the majority of requests without requiring expensive LLM inference.
+- 85% Resolved at Bottom Two Tiers at Near-Zero Cost: Proprietary SLMs handle the vast majority of requests on owned edge hardware.
 Validated through architecture design and cost modeling.

 - Rapid Deployment: Time from data source connection to production-grade operation in 2-4 hours.
 Deployment timeline optimized through domain SLM-powered schema inference and automated onboarding pipeline.

-- Three-Layer Architecture: Domain-specific intelligence encoding industry best practices as executable rules, ensuring AI outputs conform to standards and edge cases escalate to humans via confidence scoring.
+- SLM-first architecture Architecture: SLM-first model hierarchy with proprietary validation framework encoding industry best practices as executable rules, ensuring AI outputs conform to standards and edge cases escalate to humans via confidence scoring.

 - 80-90% Data Engineering Elimination: Automated schema discovery, intelligent transformation, and self-healing pipelines eliminate the vast majority of manual data engineering work, enabling SMBs to operationalize AI without dedicated data teams.